rehierl/html-outliner-spec/issue-associations-notes.md

 The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline.
-The only exception to that statement is when the inner sections of an outline are added to the outline of an ancestor sectioning element in step 4.5.4.
+The only exception to that statement is (in step 4.5.4) when the inner sections of an outline are added to the outline of an ancestor sectioning element.

+NOTE - **A top-level section of an outline** has no parent section within that outline.
+A section is said to be **an inner section of an outline** if it is a top-level section of that outline, or if it is a descendant of such a section (with no top-level section of another outline in between).

 <!-- ####################################################################### -->
 <h2 id="node-parent-section">node.parentSection -